 We are the first plane inside the gates.
 Unfortunately, the way the plane is situated puts our left wing just sitting out there inviting everyone who walks in the gate to swing from it.
 We end up having to post a guard under it to deter that and people who wanted to stand under it in the shade and smoke ( with fuel tanks just above their heads).
 These people are not aviation enthusiasts and seem to have no respect for the equipment.
 Later we heard from other participants who had similar experiences.
 We had enough people to post guards around the perimeter.

 Nevertheless, this is for a good cause, and there are a whole lot of cute children coming through and we are glad to be here and take part in the event.
 One couple with a darling baby leaves it in the stroller while they are on the plane, and it smiles and coos at us, totally unconcerned that we are strangers.
-We are not charging admission, nor selling anything so we are all free to work the crowd.
-And we have a long line all day, even until 30 minutes after the show closing time.
-Most of the people seem very interested in the history of our plane.
+We are not charging admission, nor selling anything so we are all free to

 The good news is that while it is overcast most of the day which keeps it fairly cool, it never rains.
 The air show provided us with a very good barbeque lunch, folks came by with ice for our cooler and Chick Fila came by with free sandwiches.
 The cow also came by and was a photo op.
 At right is the vintage radio Jake scored on the internet alongside our stewardess photo.
 The radio is fitted with an ipod playing 30's and 40's music.